Export and Import of Energy

 Natural gas exports occur at several major export points along the Canada/United States border.
 The volume exported depends upon market supply and demand, as well as available pipeline capacity.
 Canada's imports of natural gas are primarily used to serve markets in southern Ontario and British Columbia.

-The Board authorizes oil exports by issuing short-term orders for periods less than one year for light crude oil and less than two years for heavy crude oil.
+The Commission authorizes oil exports by issuing short-term orders for periods less than one year for light crude oil and less than two years for heavy crude oil.
 These exports occur under short-term orders due to characteristics of the oil market.
-The Board does not regulate oil imports.
+The Commission does not regulate oil imports.

 Canada produces enough oil to meet its own needs and has been a net exporter of oil for some time; however, oil is imported to supply both the Atlantic Provinces and Quebec.
 Most Canadian oil exports are to the American Midwest and Montana markets.
 Smaller volumes are shipped to the U.S. West and Gulf coasts.

-The Board monitors the supply and demand of oil, as it does with natural gas, to ensure quantities exported do not exceed the surplus remaining after Canadian requirements have been met.
+The Commission monitors the supply and demand of oil, as it does with natural gas, to ensure quantities exported do not exceed the surplus remaining after Canadian requirements have been met.

 Public hearings are not held for permit applications.
 Normally, permits are issued to export electricity under a public written comment process.
-If the Governor in Council, after recommendation by the Board, designates a particular application for licensing, the Board may hold a public hearing, however, public hearings are no longer mandatory.
-The Board does not regulate electricity imports.
+If the Governor in Council, after recommendation by the Commission, designates a particular application for licensing, the Commission may hold a public hearing, however, public hearings are no longer mandatory.
+The Commission does not regulate electricity imports.

-Issues which the Board considers when making its decisions include the effect of exports on adjacent provinces and fair market access for Canadians.
+Issues which the Commission considers when making its decisions include the effect of exports on adjacent provinces and fair market access for Canadians.

 - Date modified: